 Nadia Islam is in the Resilient Recovery team and team lead for the PDNA DRF roll out program.
 She supports the monitoring and management of GFDRR programs, with a focus on post-disaster needs assessments and visibility events.
 She also provides cross-support to World Bank teams and is the GFDRR focal point for the City Resilience Program.
 Nadia comes to GFDRR from the Social Safeguards team in the World Bank’s South Asia region, where she monitored the unit’s portfolio and budgets, and monitored near-100% tracking social-performance rates in projects.
 She has extensive operations experience, including with the agriculture department and with monitoring and evaluation.
-Currently, Nadia is Co-team lead of the flagship World Reconstruction Conference 4 in 2019.
+Recently, Nadia was Co-team lead of the flagship World Reconstruction Conference 4 in Geneva.

 Yoko Kobayashi is GFDRR's Senior Communications Officer.
 In this role, she leads communications strategies, activities, and campaigns in support of GFDRR's overall work program.
 Prior to this role, Yoko worked as a communications officer with the World Bank's media team.
 She started at the World Bank Group in 2010, handling media relations for flagship reports and priority events.
 Before coming to the Bank, Yoko worked for World Vision Canada as a communications manager for the organization’s emergency response to humanitarian and natural disasters.
 Her background is in journalism, reporting and editing for Reuters in Japan and New Zealand, and then managing the team as Deputy Bureau Chief in the Philippines.
 In her spare time, she enjoys being with her family, exploring different restaurants, and occasionally playing the piano.